 - Risk Factors: Loss of productivity, deteriorating or life-threatening condition.

-- Solution: Use best practices to reduce chance of injury, learn basic first-aid and trauma care, make friends with local doctor/nurse/vet as contingency plan.
+- Solution: Use best practices to reduce the chance of injury, learn basic first-aid and trauma care, make friends with local doctors/nurses/vets as a contingency plan.

-Whether you are working with manual or hand tools, tending to your garden or to a larger grow of crops, or dealing with one of the many species of livestock that populate a homestead there will be ample opportunity for injury.
+Whether you’re working with manual or hand tools, tending to your garden or to a large plot of land, or dealing with one of the many species of livestock that populate a homestead there will be ample opportunity for injury.

 But if you get hurt, especially in the middle of an SHTF situation, you won’t be able to run into town to the emergency room, the clinic or your family doctor’s office.
 In fact, higher level medical care might be entirely non-existent depending on the circumstances.